Hormones and performance

 What is a good testosterone level for a 30-year-old man?

 The reference range for men aged 18–49 is 8.7–29.0 nmol/L, with an average around 17–18 nmol/L. However, “good” depends on your personal baseline and symptoms.
-A 30-year-old at 12 nmol/L is technically within range but at the lower end — if he previously tested at 22, that's a significant decline worth investigating.
-Anything above 15 nmol/L is generally considered healthy for this age group.
+A 30-year-old at 12 nmol/L is within range but at the lower end.
+If he previously tested at 22, that's a big drop worth looking into.
+Anything above 15 nmol/L is generally seen as healthy for this age group.

 Can you test testosterone at home?